On the Challenges of Fuzzing Techniques via Large Language Models: Challenges and Future Directions

-LLMs are highly complex deep learning models that demand substantial computing resources to generate code.
-This complex calculation process requires more time than traditional methods.
+LLMs are highly complex models that require substantial computing resources to generate code.
+This complex calculation process requires a large amount of time and might be highly expensive in economic terms~\cite{liu2024optimizingllmqueriesrelational}.
 For instance, TitanFuzz not only generates code but also generates high-quality, meaningful program snippets, which may involve multiple iterations and adjustments to ensure that the generated program meets specific quality standards.
-Additionally, to generate unique and diverse programs, additional checks and filters are required to prevent the duplication of existing code snippets.
+Additionally, to generate unique and diverse programs, additional checks and filters are required to prevent duplication of existing code snippets.
 Furthermore, in the context of deep learning libraries, API calls may involve complex data structures and algorithms.
 Generating code that effectively calls these APIs and triggers potential errors may require more complex logic and extended processing time.
+On the other hand, \cite{li_2023} noted that as the demand for LLM data continues to increase, the computing cost, time, and hardware requirements are growing exponentially and may eventually peak by 2026.
+The computational cost is estimated to be 20\% of US GDP.
+This trend will bring greater challenges to the development of LLMs, especially when computing resources are limited.